FAQ

 • The form states that all fields are mandatory but some do not apply to my company.
 What should I do?

-• I have already submitted my project but would like to add new information.
+• I have already submitted my application but would like to add new information.
 How should I proceed?

 • I own two businesses.
 Can I submit two applications?

-• Can I apply to both the Regional Awards and the Thematic Awards?
+• Can I apply to both the Regional Awards and the Thematic Award?

 • Which Award should I apply for?